 I am interested in supervising suitably qualified candidates who want to pursue research in the area of utopian thought, be it political, romantic or fantastic.
-My particular expertise is in the German Student Movement (“1968”), German Science Fiction from Kurd Lasswitz to Andreas Eschbach, and the works and influence of Hermann Hesse.
+My particular expertise is in the German Student Movement (“1968”), German Science Fiction from Kurd Lasswitz to Andreas Eschbach and Theresa Hannig, as well as the works and influence of Hermann Hesse.

 Neale Cunningham (Hermann Hesse and Japan: A Study in Reciprocal Transcultural Reception) – PhD 2018.